Kandru/cs2-challenges/documentation/blueprints.md

 > [!TIP]
-> Blueprints can be complex to understand.
-Please look into the *examples* folder of this repository before asking questions in our Discord.
+> Blueprints can be complex.
+Please check the *examples* folder in this repository before asking questions in our Discord.

 # Blueprints Documentation

 Blueprints are in-game challenges that players can see and complete.
-You can create many challenges, but be aware that having too many active challenges at once might slow down the server.
-The Challenges-Plugin tries to optimize this by disabling and enabling events only if they are actively used by a challenge.
+You can create many challenges, but having too many active challenges at once might slow down the server.
+The Challenges-Plugin optimizes this by enabling and disabling events only when they are actively used by a challenge.

-## Blueprints file
+## Creating a Blueprint File

 To create your first challenge, follow these steps: